Diffusion-limited aggregation on the hyperbolic plane: Geometric lemmas

-\end{lemma} The proof is not hard but rather technical, and we only provide a sketch.
+The proof is not hard but rather technical, and we only provide a sketch.
 One way to explain the reason behind this fact is that the equilibrium measure on a geodesic line in the hyperbolic plane exists, and is a constant multiple of the length measure.
-As a result it follows that the convex hull of the aggregate encapsulates any ball within a time whose expectation is finite. \\ \begin{proof} (sketch) \\ Consider the domain
+As a result, it follows that the convex hull of the aggregate encapsulates any ball within a time whose expectation is finite.